Chrome Copy URL Shortcut: Copy a Link Address Fast (2026)

 Step 2: Reload your open tabs.
 Chrome extensions cannot interact with tabs that were open before installation.
 Simply reload any tabs you are working with, or just continue browsing — new tabs will work automatically.

 Step 3: Choose your shortcut.
 After installation, an onboarding screen appears where you can pick the key combination you prefer.
-The default Ctrl+Shift+C works well for most people, but you can assign any combo that fits your workflow.
+The default Ctrl+Shift+C works well for most people, but you can assign any combo that fits your workflow — here is how setting up custom keyboard shortcuts in Chrome works in general.

 Step 4: Press the shortcut on any page.
 That is it.
 Navigate to any website, press your shortcut, and the complete URL is copied to your clipboard.
 A brief visual confirmation appears so you know it worked.